-Create a new folder named Lab 6.
-In that folder, create a file named "lab6.js".
+Create a new folder named Lab 7.
+In that folder, create a file named "lab7.js".
+Mongo uses Javascript as its interface language, so we are going to put some basic Javascript code in this file.
+This code will contain both queries and data definition statements.

-We are going to put our queries and data definition statements in this file.
-Mongo uses Javascript as its interface language, so we are going to put some basic javascript code in this file.
-You can then run your script by typing:
+You can run the code by typing:

-mongo lab6.js
+mongo lab7.js